maryyyyna/ADM-HW2-Group14/README.md

 We worked principally independently due to the fact we don't live all in Rome and for private commitments: work, study.
 We communicated mainly through Whatsapp-messenger and just in the last days two long meet calls.

 We had difficulties given by the dimensions of the dataset, even in AWS, but we found a solution selecting columns of interest according the questions.
-Marina was the only component of the group with a strong programming background, Claudiu from Statistics and Jia Economy.
+Marina was the only component of the group with an important python programming background, Claudiu from Statistics and Jia Economy.
 Everyone gave his/her best, improving skills, starting from different bases.

 Libraries used: pandas, matplotlib.pyplot, numpy, datetime.